-- (1) Respiratory depression or apnea
+- a) Respiratory depression or apnea

-- (2) Hypotension (infrequent)
+- b) Hypotension (infrequent)

-- (3) Involuntary myoclonus
+- c) Involuntary myoclonus

-- (4) Adrenal suppression (possible with repeated dosing)
+- d) Adrenal suppression (possible with repeated dosing)

-- (1) The effects of etomidate can be accentuated by CNS depressants such as opioids and alcohol. - (2) Myoclonic movements are common and should not be confused for fasciculations due to a depolarizing neuromuscular blocking agent or seizure activity.
+- a) The effects of etomidate can be accentuated by CNS depressants such as opioids and alcohol. - b) Myoclonic movements are common and should not be confused for fasciculations due to a depolarizing neuromuscular blocking agent or seizure activity.

-Administer 0.3 mg/kg IVP over 30-60 seconds.
+Administer 0.3 mg/kg IVP/IO over 30-60 seconds.

-If the patient is hypotensive or the clinician suspects hypovolemia, the initial dose will be 0.15 mg/kg IVP over 30-60 seconds.
+If the patient is hypotensive or the clinician suspects hypovolemia, the initial dose will be 0.15 mg/kg IVP/IO over 30-60 seconds.